Home » Top Tips » 10 Red Flags for Cancer

 1. Breast lump – breast cancer

-2. Blood in poo (or change in bowel habit (diarrhoea or constipation) for more than four weeks, over 30 years old) – bowel cancer
+Bowel cancer can also present as a change in bowel habit (diarrhoea or constipation) for more than four weeks, over 30 years old.

 3. Blood in urine – kidney or bladder cancer

-4. Coughing up blood (or persistent cough = a cough that doesn’t go away or worsens over time) – lung cancer
+4. Coughing up blood – lung cancer

 6. Unexplained bleeding or bruising – blood or lymphatic cancer

-7. Unexplained weight loss (without changing diet or exercise habits) – many cancers
+7. Unexplained weight loss – many cancers

-8. Persistent pain: Ongoing pain that doesn’t go away (especially through night) or worsens over time – bone, bloood or lymphatic cancer
+8. Persistent pain – bone, blood or lymphatic cancer

 Other Red Flags for Cancer